5 Quick Tips to Score Big Engagement Points with AhaSlides

 Q&A moderation mode lets you approve or decline audience submissions to your Q&A slide before they have the chance to be shown on screen.
 In this mode, only you or an approved moderator can see every submitted question.

-You simply have to press the button to either ‘approve’ or ‘decline’ any question.
-Approved questions will be shown for everyone, while declined questions will be erased.
+You simply have to press the button to either 'approve' or 'decline' any question.
+Approved questions will be shown to everyone, while declined questions will be erased.

 Want to know more? 💡 Check out our support centre articles on the profanity filter and Q&A moderation.